angelsevillacamins/angelsevillacamins.github.io/_posts/2016-07-25-SparkR-RStudio-Shiny.md

 1. Create a Carina cluster and scale up to **3 nodes**

 1. Connect to your Carina cluster as explained in [here](https://getcarina.com/docs/getting-started/getting-started-on-carina/functionality).
-If everything has run smoothly, you should see something like this after the `docker info` command :
+If everything has run smoothly, you should see something like this after the `docker info` command:

 ```
 $ docker info
 Containers: 5